Table of Contents

 Properties of Lipids

-Lipids are either completely lipophilic and therefore apolar, or they possess a greater apolar proportion.
-A lipid (or the lipid component) will dissolve in water either poorly or hardly at all, but it will dissolve in solvents such as alcohol and ether.
+Lipids are either completely lipophilic and therefore completely apolar, or predominantly apolar.
+A lipid (or the lipid component of a compound) will dissolve in water either poorly or not at all but will dissolve in solvents such as alcohol and ether.

-Grease drops sitting on top of chicken bouillon would be a well-known example of the non-solubility of fats in water.
-When fat is being digested (for example after eating the chicken bouillon in question), mixed micelles form spontaneously within the digestive tract, with the help of bile acid.
+Grease drops sitting on top of chicken bouillon is a good example of the non-solubility of fats in water.
+When fat is being digested (for example after eating the chicken bouillon in question), mixed micelles spontaneously form within the digestive tract, with the help of bile acid.
 Micelles are spherical aggregates.
-They are amphiphilic, which means that the inside is lipophilic and hydrophilic molecular components are found on the outside.
-During the spontaneous formation of micelles, all lipophilic components within the environment are included into these spherical aggregates.
-After that, the micelles migrate through the digestive tract for a while, and then passively enter the mucosal cell where they are further transformed ahead of onward transportation to their destination.
+They are amphiphilic, meaning they are lipophilic inside, and hydrophilic molecular components are found on the outside.
+During the spontaneous formation of micelles, all lipophilic components within the environment are included in these spherical aggregates.
+After that, the micelles migrate through the digestive tract for some time, and then passively enter the mucosal cell where they are further transformed and transported to their destination.

 Outside the body, lipids can bond with the help of detergents.
 These water-soluble organic substances reduce the surface tension, which binds the fat.
 Detergents can be found for example in dish soap.

 Lipids are a very heterogeneous group and can be classified differently, depending on the parameters considered.

 The rough structural classification of lipids is based on the distinguishing of fatty acids (and their derivatives) from polyprenol compounds.

 Fatty acids are placed into different categories, depending on which component they combine with.
 These different precursors are all combined with one or more fatty acids.
 These fatty acids include, for example, triglycerides, which constitute the structural fat within the human body, and sphingolipids, which are involved in the development of the nervous system.